MateoLa/spree_sku/README.md

 # SpreeSku
-Use this gem to automatically generate SKUs than allow you to uniquely identify your products.<br/>
+Use this gem to automatically generate SKUs that allow you to uniquely identify your products.<br/>
 Developed by VeroLa Srl.

 ## Usage